StevenProg/Mr_Potatohead/README.md

 # Mr_Potatohead

-Practice.zip contains the the 1st 2nd and 3rd assignment on java.
+## Practice.zip contains the the 1st 2nd and 3rd assignment on java.

+## The doc folder contains an image of the app

-Other files are for the mr.potatohead app
+## Other files are for the mr.potatohead app

+#### In the app itself, users can select and deselect parts of Mr. Potatohead by checking or unchecking the corresponding boxes.